-We investigate a recently implemented new algorithm for the computation of a Voronoi diagram in high dimensions and generalize it to N nodes in general or non-general position using a geometric characterization of edges merging in a given vertex.
-We provide a mathematical proof that the algorithm is exact, convergent and has computational costs of $O(E \operatorname{NN}(N))$ , where E is the number of edges and $\operatorname{NN}(N)$ is the computational cost to calculate the nearest neighbor among N points.
-We also provide data from performance tests in the recently developed Julia package "HighVoronoi.jl".
+We investigate a recently implemented new algorithm for the computation of a Voronoi diagram in high dimensions and generalize it to N nodes in general or non-general position using a geometric characterization of edges and vertices.
+The algorithm consist of local computations, is well suited for parallelization and can be applied to the Euclidean geometry or on the sphere.

+We provide a mathematical proof that the algorithm is exact, convergent and has computational costs of $O(E\,\mathrm{N\!N}(N))$, where E is the number of edges and $\mathrm{N\!N}(N)$ is the computational cost to calculate the nearest neighbor among N points.
+We also provide data from performance tests in the recently developed Julia package "HighVoronoi.jl" and compare it to the quickhull algorithm.